Try Wisepops now

 Next—

-And the list of use cases for ecommerce popups goes on and on, especially if you use a popup app with built-in Shopify properties:
+And the list of use cases for ecommerce popups goes on and on, especially if you use a popup app with native Shopify campaign display properties:

-• Easily target segments from you Klaviyo (here's how)
+• Easily target segments from your Klaviyo account (here's how)

-• Access both static and unique discount codes from your Shopify account in the popup app (here's how)
+• Access both static and unique discount codes from your Shopify account in popup apps (here's how)

-• Use features like countdown timers to drive the sense of urgency
+• Use features like countdown timers to drive a sense of urgency

 • Monitor the revenue you generated with goal and revenue tracking